google-marketing-solutions/gps-sgtm-pantheon/sgtm/theia/README.md

    three logs have been added which log the event time, details about a transaction and some profit data.
 A default message has been added to the third row because it is possible that the profit variable may return blank.
 10. Add a triggering condition.
-We recommend firing on all pages or all events while doing testing to make sure you catch all potential errors.
+If using variables be careful to only trigger the tag using events where the variable will be evaluated, otherwise you may end up with a lot of useless logs.
 11. Save
 12. If logging to Cloud Logging follow the instructions below.